 We tested both overall brightness as well as how bright 24 inches of the lights are to accurately compare products.
 We did this by using a smartphone light meter app to measure the lux, which is the amount of light (lumens) cast within a square meter.
 For total brightness, we coiled the ropes up and measured how much light all the LEDs cast together.
 In general, the longer the rope, the brighter overall.
 We also wanted to measure them comparatively, so we blocked off everything but 24 inches of each rope, and then measured their lux.
-We found that the GuoTonG and the Amazon Basics were brightest in the 24 inch test, and the Torchstar brightest overall when coiled together.
+We found that the GuoTonG and the Amazon Basics were brightest in the 24-inch test, and the Torchstar brightest overall when coiled together.

 While some lights are just that and not much more, many of the products came with fun and even elegant features.
 Many came with hanging and mounting hardware, others came with remote controls, flashing or dimming settings, and some even project different colors.
-One feature we didn't expect, but were pleasantly surprised by, was that some of the lights were cuttable.
+One feature we didn't expect but were pleasantly surprised by was that some of the lights were cuttable.
 We like versatile products, and features go a long way to make each product more useful in various settings.

 Ease of Use

-We found the Power Plus Luminoodle to be really easy to use despite its several components and features.
-We liked that we could take it wherever, and that the charging cord was interchangeable with other micro-USB cords.
+We found the Power Plus Luminoodle to be easy to use despite its several components and features.
+We liked that we could take it wherever and that the charging cord was interchangeable with other micro-USB cords.
 Most of the lights were pretty straightforward plug-ins, but we liked the products with features and remote controllers that were also immediately easy to use.

 One of the things that also factored into this metric was mounting hardware.
-We liked the clip style of mounting hardware that the GuoTonG had more than the bracket style, as it only required one screw, and was easy to take down when not needed.
-The Torchstar also had good mounting hardware, as it had it's own low profile clip-style hardware.
+We liked the clip style of mounting hardware that the GuoTonG had more than the bracket style, as it only required one screw and was easy to take down when not needed.
+The Torchstar also had good mounting hardware, as it had its own low-profile clip-style hardware.

 Like all the products we test, we expect a certain level of quality and durability.
 If a product says it's waterproof, we expect it to be waterproof, so we tested this by leaving all the products under a sprinkler for half an hour to simulate a rain shower.
 We also tested all the products for damage after kinking, as well as leaving them in the hot sun with temperatures reaching over 100 degrees Fahrenheit for a week.
 Products scored lower if they faded in the sun, held kinks after being bent, wires that stretched or pulled out, or if there was evidence of water getting into the light tubes.
-We didn't find any, noticeable water or sun damage during our testing phase, which means all these products lived up to their IP67/IP44 waterproofness rating.
+We didn't find any noticeable water or sun damage during our testing phase, which means all these products lived up to their IP67/IP44 waterproofness rating.

 The weakest point we found on most of the products was the wire between the lights and the plug.
-Thicker wire housing, like what we found on the GuoTonG, Torchstar, or Amazon Basic was far more durable than those with thinner wires.
+Thicker wire housing, like what we found on the GuoTonG, Torchstar, or Amazon Basics, was far more durable than those with thinner wires.
 Thinner wires were easily damaged from someone accidentally tripping over them or pulling them out incorrectly.
 Some of the products with lower durability scores had issues with flickering after our field tests.

 — Ethan Newman